 Baker Boyer has made the difficult decision it has reached its maximum capacity for processing applications before the second round of funding lapses for PPP loans.
-Therefore, we will no longer be any new PPP loan applications.
+Therefore, we will no longer be accepting any new PPP loan applications.
 Please read this statement for more details about this decision.

 During the initial phase of the program, in which $349 billion lasted just 12 days, Baker Boyer successfully secured PPP funding of over $33 million for nearly 200 clients in Yakima, Tri-Cities, and Walla Walla.
 In this second phase, the 125+ clients with existing pending applications will be provided with all the assistance possible to get them through the process and to being funded.